 a.
 Valid California Community College instructor credential, appropriate to the subject, per Education Code 87355 (issued prior to July 1, 1990)

-c.
-OR bachelor's degree in any of the above ANDMaster's degree in any adapted physical education or related field with at least 15 units in adapted physical education or related field.
+Master's degree in any adapted physical education or related field with at least 15 units in adapted physical education or related field.

 d.
 Or, possess a combination of education and experience that is at least the equivalent to the above.
 Candidates making an application on the basis of equivalency must submit an Application for Equivalency in addition to all other required materials.